TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 11/1 Corinthians 11.23.md

 ---

-For I received of the Lord that which also I delivered unto you, that the Lord Jesus in the night in which he was betrayed took bread;
+For I received from the Lord that which also I delivered to you, that the Lord Jesus on the night in which he was betrayed took bread.